ADAS | Windshield Camera Re-Calibration

 - Dynamic Re-Calibration - Requires connecting a calibration tool into the vehicles OBD port and driving the vehicle at a set speed on well-marked roads to calibrate the camera system.
-This typically takes 30 minutes to an hour.

-- Static Re-Calibration - Requires a vehicle specific target image mounted on a fixture in front of the vehicle during the re-calibration process.
-This process must be done in a controlled environment with very rigid specifications.
-This typically takes 45 minutes to two hours.
+- Static Re-Calibration - Requires a vehicle specific target image mounted on a fixture in front of the vehicle's forward facing camera during the re-calibration process.
+This process must be done following very rigid specifications.

 What is the BEST procedure?

 What if I choose not to Re-Calibrate my ADAS system?

 If a car's ADAS system is not re-calibrated, the system may not function properly and your safety is at risk.
 Remember, if the aiming of the cameras/radars/lasers on the vehicle are off by even a few millimeters readings the systems are designed to detect at a distance could be off by feet.
 In some cases a miss-aligned camera can actually pull you car into on-coming traffic or not be able to initiate stopping in time to avoid an accident.
 Because this technology is still pretty new, questions still remain as to whether vehicle warranties will be honored or insurance companies will be responsible for accidents if ADAS systems are not maintained.
 A properly re-calibrated ADAS system will meet the manufacturers OEM specifications and provide all the safety features your vehicle was designed for.
 Don't put your family at risk.
 Choose Best Glass for your family's safety and peace of mind.

 How to Contact Us